JanLeyva/approach_TFM/README.md

-# First approach HM competition
+# Hateful Memes Competition By Facebook AI

-This repsository content all the code needed to reproduce approach for Hateful Memes comptetition by Facebook AI.
-The approach follow this structure:
+This repsository content all the code needed to reproduce approach for Hateful Memes challange.
+Dispite the competition is close I decide to do my MSc final thesis about this challange.
+You can reproduce the work using this repository and following the steps detailed in each README and notebook.